Fishing guide to Brixham breakwater

-Brixham Breakwater, as you can see from the right hand photo (above), is a huge place to go fishing.
+Brixham Breakwater, as you can see from the photos above, is a huge location to go fishing.
 From the car park it will take you about 10 minutes to walk to the end.
 The last third of the breakwater offers the best fishing and both float fishing and bottom fishing can produce outstanding results.

 The left hand photo (above) is the end of the breakwater and is the most busy part.
 Often you will see a dozen or more people all crammed together at the end.
 Don't believe this is the only place worth fishing because it isn't.
 It is well worth exploring all areas as you just never know what's going to get hooked (I've hooked a conger while float fishing!).

 Access for the disabled is really good.
 The car park has disabled parking and apart from one small steep ramp you'll be traveling on level ground the whole time.
 There are toilets in the car park and a restaurant in case you feel like a meal.

 There are no lights along the breakwater at night so you will need either lamps, torches or night glow sticks if you want to fish at night.

 There are plenty of rocks on either side of the wall so you'll need to reel in a bare hook quickly and keep it on the top of the water as you wind in.